underhillanna/PhotosynQ-Documentation/help/_instruments_How_to_Install_Firmware_Updates.md

 #### Step 6

-After the update is finished the intrument will restart.
+After the update is finished the instrument will restart.
 Check if version number of the firmware has increased.

 ### Desktop App